 Fe was preceded in death and welcomed into heaven by: her parents Timoteo and Pilar Merka and Raymond and Eileen Selchert, her brothers Antonio “Tony” Merka, Roberto “Rubing” Merka, Julian “John” Merka, Raymundo “Nonick” Merka, and Welfredo “Bel” Merka.

 She is survived and greatly missed by: her daughters, Gail Wilkins, Angela Thomas, and Laurie Selchert, her brothers Wenefredo “Winnie” Merka, Felix “Fayling” Merka, Rodolfo “Rod” Merka, her grandchildren Armando “Junior” Gutierrez, Wesley Texas Gutierrez, Jordan Wilkins, Abigail Wilkins, Sarah-Pilar “Meggie” Wilkins, Gwendolyn Thomas, Jackson Baumann, Scarlett Baumann, her great grandchildren Ryan Salazar, Olivia Gutierrez, Vicente Gutierrez; Johnny Ray Selchert, and a family of many nieces, nephews, cousins, and friends that have been touched by her love, good deeds, and warm heart.

 To respectfully honor Fe’s memory her Pallbearers are Armando “Junior” Gutierrez, Wesley Gutierrez, Justin Thomas, Jason Wilkins, Johnny Ray Selchert, Fernando Guevara, and Riley Baumann.

-To send flowers to the family or plant a tree in memory of Maria Fe Baygan Merka, please visit our floral store.
+To send flowers to Maria Fe Baygan Merka's family, please visit our floral store.